-There are restaurants out there thare a like the LBD of the food world -- they're romantic enough for date night, polished enough for a work dinner, and relaxed enough that it can be a neighborhood joint.
-The iconic restaurant Zuni Cafe is one of those spots; which explains why it's a must-visit when you travel to California and why it's been going strong for more than 40 years.
+Restaurants like San Francisco’s Zuni Cafe are like the LBD of the food world – romantic enough for date night, polished enough for a work dinner, and relaxed enough to be a neighborhood joint.

-In fact, when our Editor In Chief, Aida, lived in San Francisco, Zuni was her LBD of restaurants.
-She would go there with her parents when they came to town, head there for a Sunday dinner, and would sidle up to the bar for a crisp glass of bubbles and some oysters when she needed to reset after a long day.
+When our Editor In Chief, Aida, lived in San Francisco, she would go to Zuni with her parents when they came to town, head there for a Sunday dinner, and would sidle up to the bar for a crisp glass of bubbles and some oysters when she needed to reset after a long day.

-The chef who brought acclaim to this once sleepy cafe was Judy Rodgers and she infused it with a only-in-the-Bay-Area globally visioned but locally grown food perspective.
-Though there are many dishes on the Zuni Cafe menu that have such a fan base that they're always on the menu -- the burger! the house-cured anchovies! those ricotta gnochi! -- this recipe for Roast Chicken and Bread Salad is far and away the all-time MVP.
+The chef who brought acclaim to this once sleepy cafe was Judy Rodgers and she infused it with an only-in-the-Bay-Area globally visioned but locally grown food perspective.
+Though there are many dishes on the Zuni Cafe menu that have such a fan base that they’re always on the menu – the burger! the house-cured anchovies! that ricotta gnocchi! – this recipe for Zuni Cafe Chicken Bread Salad is far and away from the all-time MVP.

-In The Zuni Cafe Cookbook, chef Rodgers insinuates this dish is basically a roast chicken over deconstructed stuffing but that's not doing it justice.
-It feels almost like it could be the result of an accompllished home cook's happy accident: where the most perfectly roast chicken took a rest on a vinegary bread salad and they the sum ended up way more delicious than the parts.
+In The Zuni Cafe Cookbook, chef Rodgers insinuates this dish is basically a roast chicken over deconstructed stuffing but that’s not doing it justice.
+It feels almost like it could be the result of an accomplished home cook’s happy accident: were the most perfect roast chicken took a rest on a vinegary bread salad and the sum ended up way more delicious than the parts.

 The combination of techniques for roasting the chicken (dry brining the chicken (ie salting it a day ahead, cooking it at high heat in a cast iron) are so spot-on that you might very well make it your go-to roast chicken method.
 But then you add in the charred bread bits, the vinegar-soaked currants, the softened garlic, and the spicy greens, and, well, it’s classic San Francisco food at its best: unfussy, fresh, and comforting.